On 22 June 1941, the German Army unleashed Operation Barbarossa, the invasion of the Soviet Union.

 Aware that the convoy had dispersed and were now sitting targets the Germans increased their attacks and the Luftwaffe now flew over 200 sorties sinking a further eight merchantmen.

 Some ships tried to find shelter in the ice from U Boat attack but this in turn made them a sitting duck for any German bomber plane that spotted them.

-All this had been achieved for the loss of just 5 German planes and no U Boats – Convoy PQ17 had been a disaster, this despite the Tirpitz and her escort having made no serious attempt even to approach the convoy let alone attack it
+All this had been achieved for the loss of just 5 German planes and no U Boats.

 The earlier order to scatter had made her presence unnecessary and the Germans were not willing to risk the last remaining symbol of their naval might on a wild goose chase in treacherous waters particularly when the impact of her very existence was being so vividly illustrated.

-The fall-out from the disaster of Convoy PQ17 was to have serious repercussions.
+The fall-out from the disaster of Convoy PQ17 was also to have serious repercussions.